ljw1004/csharpspec/csharp/classes.md

 It is a compile-time error for a *variable_declarator* of an event declaration with an `abstract` or `external` modifier to include a *variable_initializer*.

-An event can be used as the left-hand operand of the `+=` and `-=` operators (§7.17.3).
+An event can be used as the left-hand operand of the `+=` and `-=` operators ([Event assignment](expressions.md#event-assignment)).
 These operators are used, respectively, to attach event handlers to or to remove event handlers from an event, and the access modifiers of the event control the contexts in which such operations are permitted.

 Since `+=` and `-=` are the only operations that are permitted on an event outside the type that declares the event, external code can add and remove handlers for an event, but cannot in any other way obtain or modify the underlying list of event handlers.